tarantool-php/client/README.md

 [[$id, $money]] = $space->select(Criteria::key([42]));
 ```

-The [PeclPacker](src/Packer/PeclPacker.php) supports object serialization out of the box, no extra configuration
-is needed (however, please note that it does not support [MessagePack extensions](https://github.com/msgpack/msgpack/blob/master/spec.md#ext-format-family)
-which are required, for example, to handle decimal numbers or UUIDs).
+This can be achieved by extending the MessagePack type system with your own types.
+To do this, you need to write

-For the [PurePacker](src/Packer/PurePacker.php) you will need to write an extension that converts your objects to
-and from MessagePack structures (for more details, read the  msgpack.php's [README](https://github.com/rybakit/msgpack.php#type-transformers)).
+a MessagePack extension that converts your objects into MessagePack structures and back (for more details, read
-Once you have implemented your extension, you should register it with the packer object:
+the msgpack.php's [README](https://github.com/rybakit/msgpack.php#custom-types)).
+Once you have implemented
+your extension, you should register it with the packer object:

 ```php
 $packer = PurePacker::fromExtensions(new MoneyExtension());
 $client = new Client(new DefaultHandler($connection, $packer));
 ```

 > *A working example of using the user-defined types can be found in the [examples](examples/user_defined_type) folder.*

 ## Tests